 Students, grades 3 – 12, from schools throughout the five boroughs create books that reflect their lives and dreams.
 Because of our diverse population that means children from virtually every walk of life, from families who’ve come from countries around the world, are recognized for their abilities.
 Winners have come from gifted and special education programs, traditional classrooms and prison.

-The Competition is divided into three levels: grades 3 through 5, grades 6 through 8, and grades 9 through 12.
-One book is selected from each school.
-(The rest should be on display in school.)
-The school-wide winners are sent on to a jury of artists, authors and experts in children’s literature.
-From the school-wide winners, the jury selects one city-wide winner and borough winners at each level.
+The Competition is divided into three levels: grades 3 – 5, 6 – 8, and 9 – 12.
+One book is selected to represent each level from each school.
+These school winners are sent on to a jury of artists, authors and experts in children’s literature who select city and borough winners, and honorable mentions, at each level.